 These are all modelled on their respective equivalents in the EU.
-The newest of these block exemptions, the Block Exemption Communiqué No. 2016/3 on R&D Agreements, sets out revised rules for research and development agreements in Turkey, overhauling the Block Exemption Communiqué No. 2003/2 on Research and Development Agreements in order to retain the harmony between EU and Turkish competition law instruments.
+The newest of these block exemptions, the Block Exemption Communiqué No. 2017/3 on Vertical Agreements and Concerted Practices in the Motor Vehicle Sector sets out revised rules for the motor vehicles sector in Turkey, overhauling the Block Exemption Communiqué No. 2005/4 for Vertical Agreements and Concerted Practices in the Motor Vehicle Sector.
 Restrictive agreements that do not benefit from either block exemptions under the relevant communiqué, or individual exemptions issued by the Board, are covered by the prohibition in article 4.

 A number of horizontal restrictive agreement types, such as price fixing, market allocation, collective refusals to deal (group boycotts) and bid rigging, have consistently been deemed to be per se illegal.